ctroth/super-duper/README.md

 ## Overview

 The **CLI To Do List** is designed to allow users to create a 'To Do List'.
-The is able to add tasks to a list and set a priority for each task.
-The program has 8 options to choose from when using it:
+The user is able to add tasks to a list and set a priority for each task.
+The program has 9 options to choose from when using it:

 1) Enter A New Task
 2) View Current 'To Do List'
 3) Delete Task From 'To Do List'
 4) Update Task In 'To Do List'
+5) Update Task Priority
-5) View 'To Do List' Priority
+6) View 'To Do List' Priority
-6) Export 'To Do List' to JSON File
+7) Export 'To Do List' to JSON File
-7) Load JSON FIle
+8) Load JSON File
-8) Exit
+9) Exit

 ---